fujun-liu/gtGraph/README.md

 Currently implemented graph algorithms is finding connected components in large graph.

-1. About Grokit
+I About Grokit

 Grokit (http://www.terainsights.com/) is data engine for large scale data processing.
 It provides several computational models for large scale data analysis, and one of them is Generalized Linear Aggregate (GLA).
 GLA provides four APIs to users,       AddItem, AddState, Finalize, GetNextResult.
 And AddItem and AddState works in spirit similar with Map/Reduce.

-2. Connected Component Algorithm
+II Connected Component Algorithm

 Since the Grokit system is deployed on a machine with 512G memory, we used union-find data structure to find connected components.
 The algorithm contains three phases: